Saetia

-Saetia (pronounced SAY-shuh) is a New York City-based screamo band.
+Saetia (/'seɪʃə/ SAY-shə) is a New York City-based screamo band.
 While relatively unknown during their initial existence, the band is now seen as one of the most critically lauded bands of the late-1990s screamo scene.

 History

 1997–1999: Formation, Saetia and breakup

 Saetia initially formed in February 1997 when each of its members were attending New York University.
 Their name originates from a misspelling of the Miles Davis track "Saeta", from his album Sketches of Spain.
 The band had numerous members throughout its existence, with frequent changes in membership.
 The band's first bass player, Alex Madara, was affected by a severe allergic reaction which placed him into a coma for eight days, finally resulting in his death on December 14, 1998.

 Their drummer, Greg Drudy, was the original drummer of the band Interpol prior to their current popularity.
 He operated the record label Level Plane, which was initially started so Saetia could release a 7-inch single to sell at shows.
 Other members of the band continued their musical careers in numerous outfits, some of them joining screamo bands such as Off Minor, Hot Cross and The Fiction, as well as the bands Errortype: Eleven and Instruction.

 The group would eventually break up in October 1999.
 Saetia's final, posthumous single, "Eronel" (also a title of a Thelonious Monk composition) was released under the Witching Hour label in 2000.
 The single contains three songs recorded by Steve Roche and mixed by Pat Kenneally.
 In 2001, Level Plane issued A Retrospective, a discography album that compiles every recording the band has made, including recordings taken from one of the last shows the band played at ABC No Rio.